hash-sha512/psychic-disco/data/stories.md

   - action_deactivate_form
   - utter_goodbye

-## success all queries in one go no implicit no round 2 of querying
+## success all queries in one go implicit no round 2 of querying
 * greet
   - utter_greet
 * search_provider